productml/blurr/README.md

 Blurr is currently in Developer Preview. __Stay in touch!__: Star this project or email hello@blurr.ai

 - ~~Local transformations only~~
-- ~~Support for custom functions and other python libraries in the DTC~~
+- ~~Support for custom functions and other python libraries in the BTS~~
 - ~~Spark runner~~
 - S3 support for data sink
 - DynamoDB as an Intermediate Store